dorota-alina/savings-vaults/index.md

 ## Follow up

-If possible, collect a feedback on the documentation from the users and improve the docs accordingly.
+If possible, collect feedback on the documentation from the users and improve the docs accordingly.